Kate Roberts - Head of Office

 Tamara has lobbied extensively for better policing around sex work and improving the response to human trafficking.
 As a result, under the umbrella of the Mayor’s Office for Policing and Crime, she drafted the national police protocols on handling cases involving sex workers and established the Trafficking Reduction Advisory Partnership (TRAP) for South London.

-Tamara has previously worked in Parliament; led a Research Unit at Policy Exchange; and was Operations Manager at Catch21, an NGO engaging teenagers in politics.
+Tamara has previously worked in Parliament; led a Research Unit at a leading think tank; and was Operations Manager at Catch21, an NGO engaging teenagers in politics.
 She also volunteered as Production Coordinator for an interfaith Arab-Israeli theatre group, Conflict Relief.

 Tamara studied Modern Languages (Russian) and Philosophy at Oxford University and completed a Masters in Public Policy and Management at Birkbeck.